raffael-daltoe/Benchmarking/testsScarab/README.md

 ## Results

 The `graphic.py` script in the `results` folder allows you to easily visualize metrics.
-To customize the metrics:

-1. Add any desired metric to the `metrics_to_collect` list in the script.

-2. Run the following command to generate all the graphics inside results folder:
+1. Run the following command to generate all the graphics inside results folder:

     ```bash
     python3 graphic.py